sherylg343/janeric/README.md

 ### Automated testing for order and payment process added
 The developer needs to spend more time learning about automated testing for Django to implement it properly.

+### Confirmation message and action before deleting product
+Add a message and require a secondary action before deletion is processed

 ### Add UV Lighting products, educational information and contact form
 This sales process is not yet well-defined so once it is, additional